boschresearch/blech-doc/website/content/en/docs/user-manual/controlflow/statements.md

 Each reaction of an activity must end after finitely many computation steps.
 However the activity itself may perform an unbounded number of reactions and never terminate.
 It may also terminate after a finite number of reactions.
-In nay case, activities must not be instantaneous--they need to pause at least once before termination.
+In any case, activities must not be instantaneous---they need to pause at least once before termination.
-The values of local variables in activities are kept from one reaction to the next.
+The values of local variables in activities are stored from one reaction to the next.

 Activities may call other activities or functions.
 Functions however can only call other functions.